Cap-go/website/content/blog/appcenter-migration.md

 You can even test it with my [mobile sandbox app](https://capgo.app/app_mobile).

-### Make channel public
+### Make channel default

-After you have sent your app to Capgo, you need to make your channel `public` to let apps receive updates from Capgo.
+After you have sent your app to Capgo, you need to make your channel `default` to let apps receive updates from Capgo.

-`npx @capgo/cli@latest set -c production -s public`
+`npx @capgo/cli@latest set -c production -s default`

 ## Configure app to validate updates